This bodily fluid is perfectly normal, but there may be signs that you need to see your doctor. Find out how to tell the difference.

 The discharge is composed mostly of water and contains “good” bacteria that help balance the pH, or acidity, of the vagina, which prevents infection.

-“Your vagina is an entire ecosystem of good bacteria that help maintain a normal pH,” Mitchell says.
+“Your vagina is an entire ecosystem of good bacteria that help maintain a normal pH,” Dr. Mitchell says.

 What’s considered normal?